Home » Engineering » aerospace engineering » Classification of the Aircraft(Airplane), Parts and function of the aircraft(Airplane)

 8.Horizontal stabilizer

-• The main role of the horizontal stabilizer on an aircraft is to offer stability and control along the longitudinal axis.
-It consists of the elevator, a movable surface that aids in controlling the pitch of the aircraft for maneuvers like climbs, descents, and level flight.
-Additionally, it helps maintain stability by counteracting forces that could cause unwanted pitch changes, thus improving the aircraft's controllability and balance in different flight scenarios.
+• The horizontal stabilizer provides stability and control along an aircraft’s longitudinal axis.
+It includes the elevator, which adjusts pitch for climbs, descents, and level flight.
+By counteracting forces that cause unwanted pitch changes, it enhances overall balance and controllability throughout various flight conditions.

 9.Wing